alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/sentinel-example/sentinel-core-example/readme.md

 2. Start the application in IDE or by building a fatjar.

 	1. Start in IDE: Find main class  `ServiceApplication`, and execute the main method.
-	2. Build a fatjar：Execute command `mvn clean package` to build a fatjar，and run command `java -jar sentinel-example.jar` to start the application.
+	2. Build a fatjar：Execute command `mvn clean package` to build a fatjar，and run command `java -jar sentinel-core-example.jar` to start the application.

 ### Invoke Service